cnguyen-03/data_visualization_final_project/README.md

 From command prompt, run the following command: \
 streamlit run data_vis_project_submission.py

-The image is my sketch of the prototypes.
+IMG_4994 is my sketch of the prototypes.